dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 ``` -->

 In this example, which builds on the previous example, the `Measure` method for the <xref:Microsoft.Maui.Controls.Label> takes the constraints it's given by the `CrossPlatformMeasure` method and makes any appropriate adjustments, such as subtracting its margins.
 It then passes the updated constraints to `GetDesiredSize` method of its handler.
 The handler is aware of the native control (a `TextView` on Android), and converts the constraints to platform values and calls the native control's version of `Measure`.
 The handler then takes the return value from the native measurement and converts it back to cross-platform values, if required, and returns it to the <xref:Microsoft.Maui.Controls.Label>.
 The <xref:Microsoft.Maui.Controls.Label> adjust the result (for example, by adding back its margins), if required, and then sets the result in its `DesiredSize` property.
 It then returns the value as a result of the `Measure` method.

+## Notes

+Any layout pass should typically call `Measure` before calling `Arrange`. `Measure` may be called multiple times before calling `Arrange`, because a platform may need to perform some speculative measurements before arranging views.

+`Arrange` can be called multiple times at different sizes or locations, provided that `Measure` has been called at least once.
+For example, a desktop app may determine that a window resizing operation requires arranging a view at a different location, but that the changes to the window size could not have affected the measurements of the view.

+Each platform generally handles its own optimization of measurement operations.
+For example, if the cross-platform layer calls `Measure` on an Android view twice in a row with the same `measureSpec` values, the native Android code will return the cached value unless it determines that there's a good reason for the native view to be remeasured.

 ---